ELFROTomaszFronczek/HAM-radio-control-software/README.md

 <h2> Omnirig CAT </h2>

 An example of a simple radio control program.
 Requires omnirig to be installed.
-It allows you to change the frequency, mode, and the ability to transmit.
+It allows you to change the frequency, mode, and the ability to transmit. link to dxAtlas omnirig: https://www.dxatlas.com/omnirig/

+- Added TRX custom commands controll based on Yaesu manuals.
+- Added POTA program window.
+You can use frequencies directly from POTA spots and activations.

 <hr/>